- A quick glance at what nibbler tool to use

 Makita JN1601 16 gauge nibbler 5 amps

-- Easy to control and grip when cutting corrugated metal sheets.
+- I like the easy-to-control handle because of the weight and grip when cutting corrugated metal sheets.

 - Cuts through ribbed corrugated roofing building sheets easily.